Academic-ID/sapienAI/README.md

 2. A resource for a vision deployment endpoint.
 This must contain a vision capable GPT4-family model.
 3. A resource for a Dall.e 3 deployment.
-4. A resource for an o1 & o1-mini deployment.
+4. A resource for reasoning models (e.g. o1 & o1-mini).
-5. A resource for a realtime chat.
+5. A resource for a real-time chat.

 These resources can overlap.
-If you have a resource in a region that has the availability for all features, you can set the env var for each feature to the same resource (but you still have to set each env var).
+If you have a resource in a region that has the availability for all features, you can set the env variables for each feature to the same resource (but you still have to set each env variable).

-If you do not set the Azure vision resource, and no other vision capable models are set, you will not be able to use vision capabilities in the chat.
+If you do not set the Azure vision resource, and no other vision-capable models are set, you will not be able to use vision capabilities in the chat.

 This is somewhat unwieldy, but until Azure provides all models in all regions,